Ultrafast Photo-induced Phase Change in SnSe: Acknowledgments

 \section{Acknowledgments}

-BJD and DGC are grateful for conversations with B. Siwick.
-This work was supported through funding by NSERC and MITACS programs.
-The Northwestern University personnel and research work are supported by the Department of Energy, Office of Science, Basic Energy Sciences under Grant DE-SC0014520 (design and synthesis of thermoelectric materials).
+BJD and DGC are grateful for the SnSe electronic band structure data from Ref. \cite{TayariPRB2018} provided by D. Rybkovskiy and for conversations with B. Siwick.
+This work was supported through funding by NSERC and Mitacs programs.
+The Northwestern University personnel and research work was supported by the Department of Energy, Office of Science, Basic Energy Sciences under Grant DE-SC0024256 (design and synthesis of thermoelectric materials).